What To Do In The Morning In Taipei

 To get more info about the MRT stations, routes, and fares, here is the link to its Route Maps in English.

-Please also keep in mind about the weekday morning rush.
-The busiest time is typically around 8:30 to 9:30 a.m., especially at major stations like Taipei Main Station, Zhongxiao Fuxing, and other transfer hubs, as commuters head to work.
+Please also keep in mind the weekday morning rush.
+The busiest time is typically around 8:30 to 9:30 a.m., especially at major stations such as Taipei Main Station, Zhongxiao Fuxing, and other transfer hubs, as commuters head to work.

 That said, despite the crowds, people in Taipei are remarkably polite and patient.
 There’s no rushing or pushing, and everyone lines up in an orderly manner to board the train.
 The frequent arrival (every 2-4 minutes) of trains during rush hour also helps keep things moving smoothly.